Face and Neck Lift Surgery

 Before and after facelift surgery illustration

-Face and neck lift surgery takes approximately 3-5 hours, depending on the patient and the procedure.
-If you are having out-patient surgery, you will be in the hospital for about seven hours.
+Facelift surgery takes approximately three to five hours, depending on the patient and the procedure.
+If you are having outpatient surgery, you will be in the hospital for about seven hours.
 More complex procedures may require an overnight stay.

 What to expect after the surgery?

-After a facelift or neck lift, you’ll be taken to a recovery room.
-You’ll be given pain medication to reduce any discomfort you may be feeling and carefully monitored to ensure your comfort and safety.
+After a facelift or neck lift, you’ll be taken to a recovery room for monitoring.
+You’ll be given pain medication to reduce any discomfort you may be feeling.

 You may have a bandage wrapped around your face, and tubes may be placed under your skin to help drain excess fluid.
 The tubes are removed in a day or two.
 Bandages remain in place for one to five days after surgery, but patients will need to wear a surgical facial garment for 6 weeks following a facelift or neck lift.